Which Mac ?

 Only one extra monitor can be connected via USB-C or TB3 in addition to the iMac or MacBook screen or Mac mini HDMI port, probably not an issue.

 We have tested YoYotta running on an M1 Apple Silicon Mac mini together with an LTO library and four LTO drives.
 Archiving and restoring all worked at full speed.
 Plus it runs cool using a fraction of the power of the older Intel Macs.
-The 2018 Intel Mac mini ran hot, so this is a great improvement for an archive Mac that is always running.
+The 2018 Intel Mac mini ran hot, so Apple Silicon is a great improvement for an archive Mac that is always running.

 The Apple Silicon Mac mini can be configured with 10Gb Ethernet, this is recommended for fast connectivity to NAS devices.